notaz/picodrive/platform/base_readme.txt

 because they monitor state of this audio chip.

 @@2.
 "ReadAhead buffer"
-#ifdef GP2X
-This option is for dealing with slow SD card access in GP2X, which makes FMV games unplayable.
-It will allow emulator not to access SD card for longer periods of time, but it will take more time to fill the buffer.
-#endif
-#ifdef GIZ
-This option can prefetch more data from the CD then read by the game - not really useful for Gizmondo (this is a workaround for SD access problems on GP2X port).
+This option can prefetch more data from the CD image then requested by game (to avoid accessing card later), what can improve performance in some cases.
+#ifndef PSP
+"OFF" is the recommended setting.
 #endif

 @@2.
 "Save RAM cart"